patrick-mikk/deciduous/transcript/README.md

-# UofT Academic Transcript Analyzer v2.0
+# UofT Academic Transcript Analyzer v3.0
-## Windows Desktop Application
+## Enhanced Edition - Windows Desktop Application

 ### 📋 Overview
 A comprehensive desktop application for University of Toronto students to analyze academic transcripts, calculate GPAs, and simulate future academic scenarios with full support for UofT's special notations system.

+**NEW in v3.0 Enhanced Edition:**
+- 🔍 Advanced search and filtering capabilities
+- 📊 Interactive charts and data visualization
+- 📋 Course prerequisite tracking and validation
+- 🎯 Degree progress monitoring
+- 💾 Auto-save and automatic backups
+- 📤 Export to Excel and PDF formats
+- ⚙️ Customizable settings and themes
+- 📚 Built-in help system and user guide

 ---